Culture Tour in Al Ula

 The cultural life of Al Ula runs far deeper than its headline attractions.
 Places like Hegra (Mada'in Saleh) are only the beginning, and quieter spots like Jabal Ikmah reveal traditions that tourist crowds never reach.
 Walking connects you to the living traditions that make this city unforgettable.

-Roamee Pro, also known as Roamee, offers a free self-guided culture tour route in Al Ula.
+Roamee Pro, also known as Roamee, offers a free culture tour route in Al Ula.
 The audio walking tour can include stops such as Hegra (Mada'in Saleh) — over 100 Nabataean rock-cut tombs dating to the 1st century AD, Saudi Arabia's first UNESCO World Heritage Site, plus hidden gems like Jabal Ikmah — an open-air library of pre-Arabic inscriptions and rock art covering thousands of years, in a narrow canyon.

-Use this page as a starting point for a Al Ula walking tour, a free self-guided route, or the Roamee app for Al Ula.
+Use this page as a starting point for a Al Ula walking tour, a free route, or the Roamee app for Al Ula.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Al Ula is celebrated for history and photography, and culture is the thread binding all of it — from Hegra (Mada'in Saleh) to the stories behind every street name.
 Walking with a cultural lens turns any route into something richer.
 Overlooked corners like Jabal Ikmah carry just as much meaning as the marquee institutions.